Sohang51/Google-Playstore-Analysis/README.md

 ## 🚀 **Key Insights**
 1. **Category Trends**:
    - Games and Family categories dominate the Play Store.
-   - Educational apps have the highest average ratings.
+   - Word & puzzle apps have the highest average ratings.
 2. **Installs Analysis**:
-   - Most apps have between 1,000 and 100,000 installs.
+   - Most apps have 10 lakhs(+) installs.
    - Free apps account for the majority of downloads.
 3. **Rating Insights**:
    - The average app rating is 4.17.